cloudflare/webcm/README.md

 });
 ```

 In the above example, the tool defined an embed called `twitter-example`.
 It checks for some HTML attributes on the placeholder element, makes a request to a remote API, caches it, and then renders the new element instead the placeholder using the [Pug templating engine](https://pugjs.org/).
-Note the Pug templating system isn't a part of the Zaraz Package Tool - a tool can choose to use whatever templating engine it wants, as long as it responds with valid HTML code.
+Note the Pug templating system isn't a part of the External Component API - a tool can choose to use whatever templating engine it wants, as long as it responds with valid HTML code.

 #### Widget support

 Floating widgets are not replacing an element, instead, they are appended to the `<body>` tag of the page.
-Inside the Zaraz Took Package, a floating tweet widget will be defined like this:
+Inside the External Component, a floating tweet widget will be defined like this:

 ```js
 manager.registerWidget("floatingTweet", ({ element }) => {